Achievable logoAchievable logo

 Permitted incidental occupancies

-This endorsement removes the homeowners policy exclusion that applies to liability coverage for business activities on the premises.
-It provides liability protection when the business activity is incidental to the occupancy of the home (for example, the insured offering piano lessons in the home).
+This endorsement deletes the homeowners policy exclusion that removes liability coverage for business activities on the premises.
+It allows liability protection when the business activity is incidental to the occupancy of the home (for example, the insured offering piano lessons in the home).

 Home day care

 This endorsement extends homeowners coverage to include liability protection arising out of operating a home day care business on the insured’s premises.
-The premium is typically calculated by head (the number of children).
+The premium is calculated by head (number of children).

 This endorsement specifically excludes liability arising from the following: